federgraph/federgraph.github.io/_posts/2017-08-16-fmx-viewport-resizing.md

 but keep in mind that there might still be a problem.

 Back to alignment: Do not align.
-Then size is not adjusted during a resize, do this when resize has ended.
+Then size is not adjusted during a resize;
+do this when resize has ended.

 > Nice that I have an OnResizeEnd event.